virtos/markdown-filetags/README.md

 - [ ] rewrite inde file
 - [ ] list of all files in subdirs
 - [ ] rewrite index files for subdirs
+- [ ] detect if rewriting is needed